shreyanshsinghparmar/competitive-programming/interview-prep/code-studio/dbms/README.md

 * Multi-valued attribute
 	- May contain more than one value
 	- For example, a person can have more than one email address

+Weak entity can be processed into a strong entity by adding appropriate attributes

+ER modelling technique is a top-down approach

+Descriptive attribute has type and condition of relation specified in a relation between entities

+Not applicable condition can be represented in relation entry as NULL